Alla (Mesopotamian god)

 Alla or Alla-gula was a Mesopotamian god associated with the underworld.
 He functioned as the sukkal (attendant deity) of Ningishzida, and most likely was a dying god similar to Dumuzi and Damu, but his character is not well known otherwise.
-He had his own cult center, Esagi, but its location is presently unknown.
+It is known that the settlement Esagi was his cult center, but its location is presently unknown.

 Name and character

 Alla's name was written in cuneiform either syllabically (dAl-la or dAl-lá) or logographically (dNAGAR).
-A variant form, Alla-gula, "Alla the great," is also attested.
-Additionally, the god list An = Anum indicates that he could be referred to with the Sumerian epithet Lugal-sapar, "lord of the net."
-The net is well attested as a divine weapon.
+It might be related to or a pun on the Sumerian word al, "hoe".
+A variant form, Alla-gula, "Alla the great", is also attested.
+Additionally, the god list An = Anum indicates that he could be referred to with the Sumerian epithet Lugal-sapar, "lord of the net".

 The character of Alla is poorly understood, but it is agreed that he was associated with the underworld.
 He belonged to the circle of deities connected with Ninazu and Ningishzida, and functioned as the sukkal (divine attendant) of the latter.
 He is also well attested as one of the dying gods mentioned in lamentations, and on this basis it has been argued he was viewed as comparable to better known Dumuzi.
 According to Wilfred G. Lambert, a single Old Babylonian text seemingly outright equates them with each other.
 Comparisons with Damu have also been made in modern literature.

 In art, Alla was depicted as a bald beardless man, and known representations do not wear the horned crown associated with divinity in Mesopotamian art.
 Frans Wiggermann argues that he was additionally portrayed holding a staff, well attested as a badge of office of the sukkal.